 Business Studies is not taught in Years 7-9.
 However, the department has participated successfully for many years in the Prince’s Trust Enterprise Challenge competition where Year 9 students compete in an online business simulation game that replicates the real world and are taught about ethical business and sustainability issues, whilst working together to devise a suitable business idea that will benefit the local community.
 Other past enterprise activities offered for lower school students, include the Scholastic Book Fair (Year 7), Arete Interschool Business challenge (Year 8) and Dragons’ Den challenge for enrichment week (Year 9).

-Edexcel BTEC Level 1/Level 2 First Award in Business
+Pearson BTEC Level 1/Level 2 First Award in Travel and Tourism

 Investigations, case studies, coursework and presentations are a core element of the course.